hbiyik/triblerd-buildsys/README.md

 - **linux-i386:** practically for any linux distro released more than 10 years ago that that runs on a x64 cpu etiher in 32bit or 64 bit mode
 - **linux-amd64:** same as above but only in 64 bit mode, with better performance and assembly level optimizations
 - **linux-armel:** very old arm based linux distros down to >= armv5
+- **linux-arm6hf:** most arm6 based devices and linux devices regardless of what kind of SOC it is.
-- **linux-armhf:** most arm7 based devices and linux devices regardless of what kind of SOC it is.
+- **linux-armhf:** most arm7 based devices with NEON coprocessor and linux devices regardless of what kind of SOC it is.
 - **linux-aarch64:** nearly all distros with armv8 SOCs.
 - **android-i386:** atom based devices with Android >= 5.0 Lollipop
 - **android-amd64:** atom based devices with Android >= 5.0 Lollipop in 64bit mode
 - **android-armhf:** all android devices with arm>=v7 and Android >=5.0 Lollipop
 - **android-aarch64:** all android devices with arm>=v8 and Android >=5.0 Lollipop
+- **windows-i386:** all windows devices > win7, (may on lower versions too, not tested)

 Those tooolchains above basically cover more than %95 of the devices with linux and android osses.